French Way Ultreya Coach

 A wise pilgrim once told us “the real Camino starts where the Camino de Santiago finishes but I will not be afraid because the Camino will always be there for me.”

-Today, as we bring you to your departure airport, we will share our impressions and thoughts about the journey you just undertook.
-We hope the Camino has brought you whatever you were looking for and wish to see you again soon in Galicia!
+Today, you will have the morning free before we bring you to your departure Airport.
+We hope the Camino has brought you whatever you were looking for and wish to see you again soon in Northern Spain!

 "I discovered Ultreya Tours on the internet and contacted this agent with a request to organize a camino trek for 15 members of a society with some specific requirements.
 In October I led the group with the program designed and organized by Nellie Meunier.
 The trip went extremely well.
 We were most satisfied with what had been arranged for us.
 This year, once again, I will lead another group of 16 persons.
 Nellie has been most efficient in designing new programs with different itineraries and with meticulous attention to details.